Posts from 2006

 • Last Christmas

-Wonderfully happy memories of flying to Scotland last Christmas, spending time with Jo’s parents and later waking up with my love for our first Christmas Day together, at my parents’ house in England.
-This shot – a wobbly long-exposure I took using a tripod kindly lent for the evening by Jo’s dad – was taken…
+Wonderfully happy memories of flying to Scotland last Christmas, spending time with Jo’s parents before travelling on and waking up with my love for our first Christmas Day together at my parents’ house in England.
+This shot – a wobbly long-exposure I took using a tripod kindly lent for the evening by Jo’s dad –

 • Rustico